 How to Grow Bluebells

 From the conservation perspective, it is important to buy and plant only English Bluebells.
 There is an impostor, illustrated below, which is the Spanish bluebell.
 This variety is even more invasive and vigorous than the English variety.
-Unfortunately the natural movement of pollen by bees will cross pollinate with the English variety to contaminate the strain.
+Unfortunately, the natural movement of pollen by bees will cross-pollinate with the English variety to contaminate the strain.
 This threatens the purity and longevity of the English bluebell, which is a more delicate, attractive flower.
-By checking you buy and plant only English bluebells, you ensure our native species cannot be out competed by the Spanish variety.
+By checking you buy and plant only English bluebells, you help to support our native bluebell.

 Buy English Bluebells from Crocus